MacnMan/document_website/Macnman-Doc/docs/modules/LoRa Modules/mac32wble5/1-introduction.md

   Enables long-range transmission and local provisioning or configuration via smartphone.

 - **Ultra Low Power Consumption**
-  Ideal for battery-operated devices with multi-year battery life capability.
+  Ideal for battery-operated devices with multi-year battery life capability with current consumption **< 7 µA.**

 - **Developer-Ready SDKs**
   Supports STM32Cube and Nordic SDKs for rapid development and customization.